Efficient Diffusion Models for Vision: A Survey: Emerging and future directions

 \item In the past, most text-to-image models were developed as propriety applications.
 However, the coming of stable diffusion open source has initiated another trend that will help evolve diffusion research.

-\item Another new research direction is innovative architectures for video diffusion models \cite{ho2022video,yang2022diffusion} which is a natural extension of the standard image architecture.
-This architecture may use joint training from image and video data to generate long and higher-resolution videos.
-Generation of video without text-video data can introduce efficient designs like demonstrated \cite{singer2022make}.
+\item Another emerging research direction is innovative architectures for video diffusion models \cite{ho2022video,yang2022diffusion} which is a natural extension of the image architectures.
+These architectures may use joint training from image and video data to generate long and higher-resolution videos.
+Generation of video without text-video data can introduce efficient designs \cite{singer2022make}.

-\item Diffusion models are promising candidates for human movement due to their many-to-many nature, but they tend to be resource-intensive and difficult to control.
-Motion Diffusion Model (MDM) \bstctlcite{action1}, a carefully tuned classifier-free generative diffusion-based model is introduced for the human motion domain.
+\item Diffusion models are also promising candidates in many other applications.
+Hence, we can expect their appearance in a wide range of applications.
+For instance, Motion Diffusion Model \cite{action1} is a carefully tuned classifier-free generative diffusion-based model introduced for the human motion domain.
 The model is based on a transformer and combines knowledge from the motion generation literature.
-It uses sample prediction rather than noise at each scattering stage.
-This facilitates the use of established geometric losses at motion locations and velocities, such as loss of foot contact.
 It is a generic approach that allows different conditioning modes and different generation tasks.
 Similar work is Motiondiffuse \cite{action2} which is text-driven human motion generation with a diffusion model.
-It indicates a future trend to generate complex nature of visual data with diffusion models.
+Such methods indicate a future trend to generate complex nature of visual data with diffusion models.

-\item The interpretability and explainability of diffusion models will show the internal working and learning process of these models.
-If the actual learning process is well-interpreted, it can lead to efficient diffusion model designs.
-An interpretability method called DAAM \cite{wu2022unifying} is introduced to produce pixel-level attribution maps based on upscaling and aggregating cross-attention activations in the latent denoising subnetwork.

 \end{itemize}